H3DD4/TASK1-daily-ctf-tasks-competitions/big_smoke_writeup.md

 ### 4. Decrypting the Data File

-Realizing the `.dat` file was likely XORed with this key, we apply a simple XOR:
+after ovtaining a key , i remembered about the `.dat` file so i started thinkin about ways to use this key in the recover and the first idea i though about is that the file was likely XORed with this key, so i tried a simple XOR:

 ```bash
 cat << 'EOF' > xor_decrypt.py